A fileset is used within snapcraft.yaml to represent a group of files, or a single file, when creating a snap.

 If you have used the organize keyword to rename files from your snapcraft.yaml part, your fileset will be built from filenames after they’re renamed.

-Snapcraft does not attempt to aggregate conflicting rules from different filesets.
-For example, the following will stage usr/share/alsa despite its specific exclusion under exclude-alsa-files:
+Snapcraft will attempt to aggregate conflicting rules from different filesets.
+For example, take the following directory and file structure:

 filesets: